guilhermelawless/nano-dpow/server/README.md

 - `python3 client_snapshot.py` to create a snapshot of work provided by clients since the last snapshot.
 This creates `PAYOUTS_FILE` in this directory.
 - `python3 payouts.py --help` to learn how to use it

+## Web dashboard

+A dashboard was created by [mitche50](https://github.com/mitche50).
+See https://github.com/mitche50/dpow-mqtt for setup instructions.
+If you followed the dpow server setup above, then the username should be `dpowinterface`.